facebook/react-native-website/docs/typescript.md

 title: Using TypeScript with React Native
 ---

-[TypeScript][ts] is a language which extends JavaScript to add type definitions, much like [Flow][flow].
+[TypeScript][ts] is a language which extends JavaScript by adding type definitions, much like [Flow][flow].
 While React Native is built in Flow, it supports both TypeScript _and_ Flow by default.

 ## Getting Started with TypeScript

 If you're starting a new project, there are a few different ways to get started.
-You can use the [default TypeScript template][ts-template]:
+You can use the [TypeScript template][ts-template]:

 ```sh
 react-native init MyTSProject --template typescript